Thanks to Lawrence Hall of Science for sponsoring our guide to New Year's Eve with kids!

 You already know that New Year's Eve with kids is a little different than partying with your friends.
 Luckily, there are some terrific kid-focused daytime celebrations for ringing in the New Year with children.
 Besides, here on the West Coast, it's probably New Year's somewhere.
 Cheers!

-From early to so-late-its-early-again here are our top picks:
+From early to so-late-its-early-again here are our top picks for December 31:

 Chabot Space & Science Center in Oakland

-Ring in 2014 with your kids, and the rest of the planet, at this daytime Balloon Drop Celebration happening at 11am, 1pm, and 4pm.
+Ring in 2015 with your kids, and the rest of the planet, at this daytime Balloon Drop Celebration happening at 11am, 1pm, and 4pm.
 Children 5 and under are separated from the bigger kids.
 Some times/ages still available.
 Space is limited and registration is required.
-Call (510) 336-7373 to register.
+Price is $5 additional to entrance fees.
+Register here >

-At home at your house.
+At home in your house.
 Sparkling juice, videos, twinkly lights, or however you choose.
 Kids go to bed when you say!

 This post was sponsored by Lawrence Hall of Science.